IBMIntegration/ibm-event-streams/instana.md

 ![](images/30.jpg)

 *Note: The agent will connect to Kafka on the unsecured listener by default.
 If your Kafka does not have one, you can use a Mutual TLS enabled listener.
-Refer [here](./instana-agent-mtls.yaml) for a sample yaml.   *
+Refer [here](./instana-agent-mtls.yaml) for a sample yaml.
+This connection is required for gathering consumer lags related metrics.    *

 ## Check the Agent from Instana portal.